Copenhagen”s 10 districts, with Valby in red (Wikimedia)

 For such a low word count the translation itself was unexpectedly tricky, starting with the issue of the byggeforeninger, small pockets of housing built around the turn of the 20th century.
 The literal translation is ‘building society’, but while the English equivalent may have started out in the same way, ie groups coming together to finance and build houses, today when UK building societies can barely be distinguished from banks this doesn’t work.
 After toying briefly with ‘housing association’, I settled on ‘cooperative building society’.

 A further issue is the Danish usage of by and related, eg bydel.
 Can you really call a clutch of 80-odd houses, come in Den Hvide By, a ‘town’?
-The new Carlsberg By is being translated as ‘city district’, which doesn’t work for me, but the alternatives (quarter, area, district, neighbourhood) can be equally clunky if not chosen with care.
+The new area of Carlsberg Byen is usually translated as ‘city district’, which doesn’t work for me, but the alternatives (quarter, area, neighbourhood) can be equally clunky if not chosen with care.

 I like Knight Lab’s storymap service but finding photos for the areas I haven’t systematically walked was a nice illustration of the contradictions in the social/visual turn.
 In addition to plain old copyright there are issues around privacy and data mining – it’s easy enough to snip from Google StreetView, but should you?
 And do you really need to contact third parties about using their photos if they seem blithely unaware of rights issues?
 I have added credits on any borrowed photos on my storymaps, but it’s a rather grey area.